Is a Netflix acquisition next for cable companies?

 What does the runaway success of Netflix’s House of Cards mean to the broadcast and television industry?
+Could a Netflix acquisition by cable companies be next?
 Well, the recent announcement of a merger of Comcast and Time Warner Cable should give you a few clues.

 This is just the start.